Trustees of a patriotic fund can be individuals, an incorporated association or company.

 - make sure the patriotic fund account is operated by at least two people and that all payments accord with the fund’s purposes and the Veterans Act 2005

-- get approvals from the Director of Consumer Affairs Victoria and, when necessary, the Governor in Council before making any donation or transfer from a patriotic fund
+- get approvals from the Director of Consumer Affairs Victoria and, when necessary, the Minister for Consumer Affairs, Gaming & Liquor Regulation, or the Governor in Council before making any donation or transfer from a patriotic fund

 - use Consumer Affairs Victoria’s forms for approvals, notifications, annual statements or other reporting

-- notify the Director of Consumer Affairs Victoria of any change in trustees, the secretary or treasurer of a patriotic fund
+- notify the Director of Consumer Affairs Victoria of any change in trustees, the secretary or treasurer of a patriotic fund, via our Change of fund details form (PDF, 32KB)

-For information about how we enforce the law, view the How we enforce patriotic funds law page.
+For information about how we enforce the law, view our How we enforce patriotic funds law page.